nimakarimipour/WALAWiki/Getting-Started.md

 ### The JavaScript Source Front End

-For more details on the JavaScript front end, see [[JavaScript frontend]].
+For more details on the JavaScript front end, see [JavaScript frontend](http://wala.sourceforge.net/wiki/index.php/Getting_Started:JavaScript_frontend).

 Getting started on a MAC
 ------------------------